ishaan-7777/ishaan-7777/README.md

 <a href="https://linkedin.com/in/ishaan7777"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I'm Ishaan!
-Currently a Cybersecurity and Business Information Systems student, with a passion for solving problems and a skill set which is constantly developing.
+Currently, a Cybersecurity and Business Information Systems student, with a passion for solving problems and a skill set which is constantly developing.

 ## Objective